Welcome to the Family

 Defining who I am when writing college apps was the most difficult thing, especially with the fact that you need to have a creative/ good writing skill to draw attention from college admission offices.
 However, with interactive efforts with the consultants at Keystone summer, my final outcome turned out to be exceptionally fulfilling. l’m confident that my application turned out well because Keystone put lots of effort to get to know each student.
 Both the test prep and consulting were very helpful to achieving my academic goal.
 Besides providing guidance for the college prep, Keystone also provided insights about life beyond college application, which helped me to cultivate a habit of being disciplined during my undergrad career.

 When I first received a request for a testimonial, I was glad to have an opportunity to look back at my college life.
 In retrospect, part of my success in college could be attributed to a team of consultants at Keystone who provided a roadmap with which I was able to navigate the finals years of my high school and during college.
 I guess the most difficult thing about getting into college was that I had no idea what I wanted to do with my life.
 I mean, who knows what he/she wants to do as a high school student?
 “One step at a time”, could be the motto at Keystone because its guidance was in every sense of the word systematic.
 With Keystone’s test prep, my SAT score rose from 1680 during my first prep test to 2320 in my last one.
 Once I got the score I needed, Keystone consulting team did their utmost to help me get into my first choice school with insightful guidance.
 The greatest difficulty I’ve encountered during my application was finding the most representative snapshot of who I was.
-Never in my wildest dream would I have thought that my awkward hairstyle could become a fodder for the essay that define me!
+Never in my wildest dream would I have thought that my awkward hairstyle could become a fodder for the essay that defines me!

 There are probably as many SAT prep institutes as there are Starbucks nowadays.
 But Keystone stands above the rest with unique training method in test prep.
 I am a living proof of this system.
 My first SAT scores were Critical Reading was 550 and Writing was an embarrassing 480.
 My final scores?
 730 for Critical Reading and 750 for the Writing on the real test.
 Just in those two sections, my overall score rose by 450 points!
 Such increase is probably not for everyone as I started at the bottom, but it all began with confidence building.
 The tutors at SAT were able to gauge my potential (I was actually a decent student at an academically rigorous high school) and boost my confidence by pointing out my specific weaknesses and reinforcing them with effective test taking strategies.